Alert 1 of 0

 Cons of the debt snowball method

 The primary disadvantage of the debt snowball method is its indifference toward interest rates.
 Paying off the smallest debt first can mean holding onto the debt with the highest interest rate the longest.
-This translates into paying more in overall interest, sometimes to the tune of several thousands of dollars.
+This translates into paying more in overall interest, sometimes to the tune of thousands of dollars.

 Debt Avalanche Method